pkaig/Rotorflight-Docs/docs/Tutorial-Setup/Motor-and-Esc.md

 ![Motor and ESC](./img/motor-telem.png)

 :::note
-A correct RPM measurment is crucial to the operation of *RPM_FILTER* and *GOVERNOR* features, therefore ensure that you have a coorect RPM measurment setup.
+A correct RPM measurment is crucial to the operation of *RPM_FILTER* and *GOVERNOR* features, therefore ensure that you have a correct RPM measurment setup.

 The FC also needs to know the [RPM](Rpm-Measurement.md) of the main rotor, and the tail rotor.
 For this you have to exactly specify the *Motor pole count* and the *Gear ratios*.